 - Label peaks using x, y, or row index of peak location in data

-Batch Peak Analysis PRO
+Batch Peak Analysis

 There are several options for batch peak analysis of multiple datasets in Origin: